Title IX Frequently Asked Questions

 What is the difference between sexual assault and sexual harassment?

 Sexual assault and sexual harassment both violate USU’s policy on sexual misconduct, and both should be reported to the USU Title IX office.
-Sexual harassment is unwelcome sexual advances, requests for sexual favors, and other verbal physical conduct under certain conditions.
+Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct under certain conditions.
 Sexual assault is any type of sexual contact that occurs without the explicit consent of the recipient.
 It can range from unwanted sexual touching to rape.